ractivejs/template-spec/README.md

 * **fragment** - an array of *items*.
 There is a single *root fragment*.
 Certain items, such as elements, may have fragments of their own.
 * **item** - a node in the abstract syntax tree, to use traditional parsing jargon.
 'Item' is preferred since the word 'node' is used frequently in Ractive to refer to DOM nodes.
 * **reference** - data binding targets *refer* to the data they wish to bind to.
 References are context dependant - the `bar` reference in `{{#foo}}{{bar}}{{/foo}}` may *resolve* to `foo.bar` at runtime, if `foo` turns out to be an object with a `bar` property.
+* **expression** - a data binding target may use an expression instead of a reference - e.g. `{{foo + bar}}`.
+These expressions contain references which are evaluated at runtime - the expression as a whole is re-evaluated when the data those references point to change.
+See the [section on expressions](#expressions).
+* **reference expression** - some expressions, such as `{{foo[bar]}}`, will resolve to references (in this example, whenever the value of `bar` changes).
+These are treated differently to regular expressions, which allows them to be used for two-way binding.
+See the [section on reference expressions](#reference-expressions).
+* **directive** - instructions on how an element should render and behave, such as `on-click='activate'` or `intro='fade'` look like attributes, but are not rendered to the DOM.
+They are treated differently by the parser depending on the directive type.
+See the [section on directives](#directives).